AY2526S1-CS2113-W14-4/tp/docs/team/joannaJung.md

       - `Update Command Sequence Diagram`
       - `Update Feature Class Diagram`
   - Conducted **manual testing** to confirm that command behavior matched the described documentation scenarios.
+  - Updated the section for the `ListCommand` to match the updated implementation for sorting.

 ### Community
 Reviewed PRs